WWF - World Wildlife Fund

 - Communicate with individual donors, attending events or field site visits as needed

-- Three+ years of management experience, including the ability to motivate, lead, set objectives and manage the performance of an experienced multi-disciplinary team, in accord with best practices for diversity, equity and inclusion
+- Three+ years of management experience, including the ability to motivate, lead, set objectives and manage the performance of an experienced multi-disciplinary team, in accordance with best practices for diversity, equity and inclusion

 - Extensive experience with and commitment to working in Alaska and in partnership with community leaders and tribal representatives.
 Enrolled members of an Alaska Native tribe are strongly encouraged to apply.

-- Demonstrated ability to deliver results through the development, management and delivery of large-scale programs
+- Demonstrated ability to deliver results through the development and management of large-scale programs

-- Knowledge and experience with conservation finance models
+- Knowledge of and experience with conservation finance models

-- Demonstrated ability to think creatively, assess and develop emerging opportunities, and set staff on a course that delivers results
+- Ability to assess and develop emerging opportunities, and set staff on a course that delivers results

-- Demonstrated success packaging big ideas for individual donors, government grants and foundations
+- Success packaging big ideas for individual donors, government grants and foundations

-- Excellent written and oral communication skills.
-Demonstrated skills in grant writing, technical writing and public speaking
+- Compelling written and oral communication, including grant writing, technical writing and public speaking

-- Demonstrated ability and understanding about how to forge partnerships with a wide variety of players – local communities, government, NGO, tribal communities
+- Track record of forging partnerships with a wide variety of players – local communities, government, NGO, tribal communities

-- Demonstrated ability to work under pressure and meet deadlines
+- Ability to work under pressure and meet deadlines

 - Willingness to travel as necessary (post COVID-19 restrictions).
-Must be able to travel for about 7-10 trips/year with a duration of 3-4 days or more as needed; travel is primarily within Alaska but includes trips to Washington DC and possible international travel.
+Must be able to travel for approximately 7-10 trips/year with a duration of 3-4 days or more as needed; travel is primarily within Alaska but includes trips to Washington DC and possible international travel.

 Compensation and Location

 CEA Recruiting is assisting WWF with this search.
-To be considered for this position, interested candidates should follow the link below to submit a resume, cover letter, and salary requirements through CEA’s job portal.
-Please direct all applications and inquiries to CEA Recruiting.
-This position will remain open until filled.
+To be considered for this position, interested candidates should click the apply link below to submit a resume, cover letter, and salary requirements through CEA’s job portal.

 Please direct all inquiries to Tamara Evans, Senior Search Lead | email@example.com.